dsanmiguel/DeepLabCut-Scripts/README.md

 # DeepLabCut-Scripts
-Google Colab notebook and other scripts for using with DeepLabCut
+Google Colab notebook and other scripts for using with DeepLabCut.
+Feel free to share with anyone who can benefit from this.

-This repository is in very early stages but I will add more scripts to this soon.